system76/tech-docs/src/models/lemp9/repairs.md

 ## Replacing the RAM

 The Lemur Pro 9 comes with 8GB of RAM soldered onto the motherboard, which cannot be replaced.
 There is an additional RAM slot, which can support up to a 32GB stick for 40GB of RAM total.
-If you're purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.
+If you've purchased new RAM, need to replace your RAM, or are reseating your RAM, follow these steps.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 10 minutes